 The Animal and Plant Health Inspection Service is a multifaceted Agency with a broad mission area that includes protecting and promoting U.S. agricultural health, regulating genetically engineered organisms, administering the Animal Welfare Act and carrying out wildlife damage management activities.
 These efforts support the overall mission of USDA, which is to protect and promote food, agriculture, natural resources and related issues.

-Countries of Responsibility: Thailand, Myanmar, Cambodia, Indonesia and East Timor, Brunei and Laos
+Countries of Responsibility: Thailand, Myanmar, Indonesia and East Timor, and Brunei

 Highly Pathogenic Avian Influenza (HPAI) Contact office for: Thailand, Myanmar, Cambodia, Laos, Indonesia, Brunei, Malaysia, Singapore, Vietnam, Philippines, East Timor

-Apr.
-6, 2018 - On March 21, Myanmar’s Plant Protection Division (PPD) granted market access for U.S. citrus and cherries.
-On March 14, APHIS provided the technical information and pest lists for fresh U.S. citrus fruit (from Arizona, California, Florida, and Texas) and U.S. cherries (from California and the Pacific Northwest States of Idaho, Oregon, and Washington) to meet PPD 2016 implementation of a new quarantine regulation requiring pest risk assessments (PRA) for all new and historically traded plant products for importation into Myanmar.
-In 2017, U.S. fresh fruit exports to Myanmar reached over $1 million.
+Oct.
+15, 2018 - Myanmar’s Plant Protection Division (PPD) has granted market access for U.S. sorghum.
+This comes after APHIS submitted technical information for sorghum from the United States to meet PPD 2016 implementation of a new quarantine regulation requiring pest risk assessments (PRA) for all new and historically traded plant products for importation into Myanmar.
+In 2018, U.S. grains and feeds to Myanmar reached $12.8 million.